netotaku/clarkson.io/src/content/blog/what-happened-to-the-metaverse.md

 ---
 title: What Happened to the Metaverse?
-Exploring VR’s Future and Why It’s Struggling
-description: Not too long ago, tech enthusiasts and industry leaders predicted the Metaverse—a fully immersive virtual world—as the inevitable future of digital interaction.
-Yet, recently, the hype has largely faded.
-What went wrong, and what’s next for VR technology?
+description: Exploring VR’s Future and Why It’s Struggling
 pubDate: 'May 07 2025'
 heroImage: '/images/metaverse.jpg'
 ---